Start the project – Plone deployment

 make frontend-start

-The Frontend initiation takes longer due to the initial codebase compilation.
+The frontend initiation takes longer, due to the initial code base compilation for both the Node.js server for the browser JavaScript bundles.
 A successful startup displays:

 🎭 Volto started at 0.0.0.0:3000 🚀